davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

   - Now open up the `UPCValidator` class.
 We'll deal with Universal Product Codes (UPC) first, because it's a easy scheme.
 Most UPC's are 12-digits long, but newer ones may be 13.
 We'll focus on the 12-digit UPC for this section.
 (Find a barcode around you and check for yourselves!)
 In the class, notice that there are 3 instance variables: `int checksum` (the last digit in a UPC), `int[] payload` (the first 11 digits of the UPC) and `int LENGTH `(which is already set to 12, the proper length of a UPC code sequence).
 There is no constructor, but implement the methods below.

   - `public boolean loadSequence(String sequence)`: This method inputs a 12-digit UPC code as a string, and populates the payload and the checksum.
-You should read in the first 11-digits into the payload array (remember to first instantiate the array to be size 11, or `LENGTH-1`), and extract the final digit into the checksum variable.
-Hints: you can grab a specific character from a string using its `charAt(..)` method, and importantly, you can convert a char to an integer using the static method `Character.getNumericValue(..)`.
+You should read in the first 11-digits into the payload array (remember to first instantiate the array to be size 11, or `LENGTH-1`), and extract the final digit into the `checksum` instance variable.
+Hints: you can grab a specific character from a string using its `charAt(..)` method, and importantly, you can convert a `char` to an `int` using the static method `Character.getNumericValue(..)`

-    **Important:** If the given string is not of size `LENGTH`, then you should immediately return `false`.
+    **Important:** If the given string is not of size `LENGTH` (i.e., 11 in this particular case), then you should immediately return `false`.
 We'll see a more elegant way of handling these input errors next week (throwing exceptions).

   - `public boolean validate()`: This method implements the validation algorithm for UPC codes.
-Add up all the numbers in the even positions of the payload array (starting with position [0]).
+Add up all the numbers in the even positions of the payload array (starting with position `[0]`).
 Multiply this sum by 3.
 Next, add up all the digits in the odd positions of the payload.
 Add up the two sums and take the modulo-10 result.
 We'll call this result, `r` (for remainder).
 If this result is 0, then compare the checksum with 0 for equality.
 Otherwise, compare the checksum with `(10−r)` to see if they're equal.

     For example, let's say the UPC is `096619194261`.
 The payload would be `09661919426` and the checksum is `1`.
 The sum of the even positions of the payload is `0+6+1+1+4+6 == 18`.
 This value is multiplied by 3 to obtain 54.
 The sum of the odd positions of the payload is: `9+6+9+9+2 == 35`.
 Together, the sums produce `54+35 == 89`, which gives us `89%10 == 9 == r`.
 Because `r` is nonzero, we compare `(10−9)` against our checksum of `1`.
 This is a valid UPC (Indeed, a bag of Ancient Grains Granola that is sitting next to me as I type this).